3commas-io/3commas-official-api-docs/deals_api.md

 trailing_max_price: 0.1412454            Highest price met in case of long deal, lowest price otherwise
 tsl_max_price: 0.1412454                 Highest price met in TSL in case of long deal, lowest price otherwise
-strategy: 'short'                        short or long }
+strategy: 'short'                        short or long
+reserved_quote_funds:                    Sum of reserved in active deals funds in QUOTE
+reserved_base_funds:                     Sum of reserved in active deals funds in BASE }
  ```